grouville/dagger-serverless/README.md

 Now, go to your favorite `dagger` project.

-Every `dagger` project has two main directory to work :
+Every `dagger` project has two main directories to work :
 ```bash
 ├── .dagger                   # Dagger directory to store environment
 │   ├── env